Description of what are bed bugs

-After feeding, however, their bodies swell and are a reddish color.
-Bedbugs do not fly, but they can move quickly over floors, walls, and ceilings and find a place to hide in cracks of old furniture, in the crevices of mattress’s or in the bedhead.
+After feeding, however, their bodies swell and are a reddish colour.
+Bedbugs do not fly, but they can move quickly over floors, walls, and ceilings and find a place to hide in cracks of old furniture, in the crevices of mattresses or the bedhead.

 The Female Bed Bug Breeding Cycle

 Immature bedbugs, called nymphs, shed their skins five times before reaching maturity and require a meal of blood before each shedding.
-Under favorable conditions the bugs can develop fully in as little as a month and produce three or more generations per year.
+Under favourable conditions, the bugs can develop fully in as little as a month and produce three or more generations per year.

 What Happens When Bedbugs Bite